Erin’s Recipe Rundown

 step by step photos of how to make the gluten-free cornbread stuffing

-1. Brown the sausage in a large skillet over medium-high heat until cooked through.
+• Cook sausage.
+Brown the sausage in a large skillet over medium-high heat until it’s cooked through.

-2. Add the melted butter (or olive oil), diced onion, and celery and cook over medium heat until the vegetables are completely softened.
+• Add butter and vegetables.
+Add the melted butter (or olive oil), diced onion, and celery.
+Cook over medium heat until the vegetables are completely softened.

-3. Add the garlic/herbs and cook for 1 minute.
-Whisk together the cornstarch and chicken stock (you can also use chicken broth or vegetable broth) and add mixture to the pan.
-Check out this article on is chicken broth gluten-free.
+• Add herbs and stock.
+Add the garlic/herbs and cook for 1 minute.
+Whisk together the cornstarch and chicken stock (you can also use chicken broth or vegetable broth) and add the mixture to the pan.

-5. Add the sausage mixture, cubed cornbread and milk mixture to a very large mixing bowl.
+• Combine with cornbread.
+Add the sausage mixture, cubed cornbread, and milk mixture to a very large mixing bowl.

 Note: A little cornstarch is added to the stock added so the cornbread doesn’t absorb too much liquid and become soggy.